(Pocket-lint) - Google Assistant Smart Displays are an excellent way to add a visual element to your home control.

 What is a Google Smart Display?

-Let's start with what they're not: tablets.
-Google has been clear that this is a new product category - these are essentially smart speakers with a display built-in, bringing a visual element to Google's home product lineup.
+Since debuting these devices, Google has been clear that this is a new product category.
+Essentially, they are smart speakers with a built-in display, bringing a visual element to Google's home product lineup.

 The advantage of having a display built-in means Google Assistant can show you results as well as speak them to you, which - in many instances - is very useful.
 Whether that means showing you a recipe, directions to a location in Google Maps, or bring up photos you've got saved.
 These aren't elements well-communicated by audio alone.

-As you'd expect, you can also use the screen to watch videos from YouTube or watch the news, or use it like a Chromecast, sending content to it from a variety of sources - yes, you can watch Netflix on them.
+As you'd expect, you can also use the screen to watch videos from YouTube or watch the news, or use it as a Chromecast, sending content to it from a variety of sources.
+And yes, you can watch Netflix on them.

 The interface is basically a visualisation of Google Assistant and it's the same across all devices.
 Most run on the Android Things platform and all behave in the same way.
 Of course, if you use Google, it knows all about you, can recognise your voice and give you a very personal service.